Where everything's made with love

 Perfect On A Hot Dog Or The Thanksgiving Dinner Table

 It's considered a condiment, not a side dish, and makes a wonderful accompaniment for any meat or poultry.
-It's also terrific served with tortilla chips or soup and sandwiches, tastes amazing on crab cakes, and is perfect for topping hot dogs!!
+It's also terrific served with tortilla chips, or on soup and sandwich night.
+It tastes amazing on crab cakes, and is perfect for topping hot dogs!!

 The United States was the first Western country to embrace the regular consumption of corn and has remained one of the world's largest corn producers and consumers.